 Western and Central Sierra Nevada mountains are conveniently located in the center of the state, with paved highway access from numerous cities in the San Joaquin Valley.
 Ski resorts, just up the hill from Gold Country.

 cross-country skiing.
-June Mounatin is a less crowded and a great
+June Mounatin is a less crowded and a great place for beginners.

 Tahoe Area Snow Skiing